Planck 2015 results. XIX. Constraints on primordial magnetic fields: Conclusions

 The impact of PMFs on the ionization history of the Universe directly affects the CMB temperature and polarization power spectra.
-In particular, for the spectral analysis, we have considered the main dissipative effects operating during and after recombination, namely ambipolar diffusion and energy cascading in MHD turbulence.
-These modify the primary CMB power spectrum in addition to the contributions of the magnetic modes.
-For the nearly scale-invariant case we have obtained the constraint $B_{1\,\mathrm{Mpc}}^{n_{B}=-2.9}<0.67$\,nG.
-This limit is roughly $3.5$ times tighter than when neglecting the effect on the ionization history.
-However, significant uncertainties related to the modelling of the heating mechanism \citep[see discussion by][]{Chluba2014PMF} suggests that further investigation of this problem is needed.
+In particular, we have also considered the main dissipative effects operating during and after recombination, namely ambipolar diffusion and energy cascading in MHD turbulence in the prediction for the CMB spectra in temperature and polarization.
+These modify the primary CMB power spectra in addition to the gravitational contributions of the magnetic modes.
+For the nearly scale-invariant case we have obtained the constraint $B_{1\,\mathrm{Mpc}}^{n_{B}=-2.9}<0.9$\,nG at 95\,\% CL.
+This limit is tighter than when neglecting the effect on the ionization history.
+However, uncertainties related to the modelling of the heating mechanism \citep[see discussion by][]{Chluba2014PMF} suggests that further investigation of this promising avenue is needed.